Frequently Asked Questions

 Broadband providers and organizations applied for State grant funding on a competitive basis to deploy broadband infrastructure to Unserved and Underserved Census Blocks (CB) throughout the State.
 The Program allocated State grant funding through an innovative “reverse auction” method, which selected those projects providing broadband access at the lowest State Investment per location passed.
 Funding is distributed to awarded providers on a reimbursement basis.
 Nearly 90 percent of all State grant funding has been dedicated to projects that will address Unserved areas of the State, connecting these areas for the first time.

-To identify the Broadband Program Office (BPO) awardee providing access to broadband to your location, you may consult the Broadband Availability Map or Residential Broadband Search tool.
-Query your address, and consult the tab for “BPO Award” in the Results section.
-If the results do not include a “BPO Award”, your location has not been awarded through the Program.
-Note that the presence of a BPO Award at your location does not guarantee that service is available today.
-BPO Awards are currently being deployed according to Phase-specific timelines (as discussed below; "What is the status...").
+Broadband Availability Map: Query your address and consult the tab for “BPO Award” in the results section at the bottom of the map.
+If the results do not include a “BPO Award” tab, your location has not been awarded for broadband service through the New NY Broadband Program.
+Note that the presence of a BPO award at your location does not guarantee that service is available today.
+A limited number of BPO-supported projects remain in active construction..

-The “Currently Available Broadband” tab in the Results section represents service currently available at your location according to FCC data and does not represent broadband service being deployed as a result of the New NY Broadband Program.
-To identify the BPO awardee providing service to a specific municipality, you may query the County in which the municipality is located on the “All Phases by Municipality” page of our website – available here.
-The Results will indicate which provider(s) has been awarded within all affected municipalities in the County.
+The “Currently Available Broadband” tab in the results section represents service currently available at your location according to FCC data and does not represent broadband service being deployed as a result of the New NY Broadband Program.
+Please refer to the NYS Broadband Availability Map Disclaimer for further information regarding the FCC’s method for mapping broadband service availability.

 All Unserved and Underserved Census Blocks statewide were eligible for funding through the New NY Broadband Program, except where the Broadband Program Office identified a commitment for broadband service outside the Program.
 The Broadband Program Office (BPO) removed Census Blocks (CB) from our Program where an existing provider certified that it serves or would commit to serve the CB with high-speed Internet.